pdimens/harpy/getting_started/guides/sv_pooling.md

 | 10   | Merrimack, Kennebec        |

 !!!danger Do not concatenate manually!
+!!!

 It would seem natural to use `samtools cat` to combine alignment files quickly and easily, but **do not do this**.
-The [!badge corners="pill" text="harpy sv"](/Workflows/SV/SV.md) workflows will intelligently concatenate files and will make sure every individual will have unique `MI` values that are not shared with any other individual in the pool.
+The [!badge corners="pill" text="harpy sv"](/Workflows/SV/SV.md) workflows will intelligently concatenate files and will make sure every individual will have unique `BX` (or `MI`) values that are not shared with any other individual in the pool.
 If you need to concatenate linked-read alignment files outside of a workflow, use [djinn](https://pdimens.github.io/djinn/) shipped with Harpy instead of `samtools cat` or other similar tools.

 ==- technical explanation
-The reason is, samples aligned using Harpy have their linked-read barcodes deconvolved and supplemented with a unique molecule ID, given as an `MI:i` SAM tag in the alignment records.
-The molecule ID's start at `1` for each sample and increment for every identified unique molecule.
-What this means is that doing a typical concatenation via `samtools cat` **will not resolve conflicting molecule IDs**.

-Think of it this way,
+Every sample has a set of unique-to-itself barcodes from a pool of all possible barcodes.
-every sample has MI's from `1` to `N`, and as soon as you do a basic concatenation, the MI 1..N from sample2 will immediately conflict with 1..N from sample1.
-Why?
+As soon as you do a niave concatenation, you will have barcodes shared between samples.
-Well, it's impossible that `MI:i:1` from sample1 and `MI:i:1` from sample2 came from
-the same molecule.
-A basic concatenation will flood the resulting file with clashing `MI` tags, which will make it impossible for a linked-read aware SV caller to make sense of the data and do its job well.
+This is a problem because it's impossible that reads with one barcode from sample1 and reads with that same barcode from sample2 came from the same molecule.
+A basic concatenation will flood the resulting file with clashing BX (or MI) tags, which will make it impossible for a linked-read aware SV caller to make sense of the data and do its job well.
 ===
-!!!